 |Steeple Building||(340) 773-1460||Downtown Christiansted||St. Croix|

-An interesting landmark worth visiting is Blackbeard's Castle.
-It is situated at The Inn at Blackbeard's Castle and Charlotte Amalie, in northern the USVI.
-Blackbeard's Castle serves as one of five National Historic Landmarks in the U.S. Virgin Islands.
+One popular destination is Blackbeard's Castle.
+It is Charlotte Amalie, in northern the USVI.
+Skytsborg Historical Park, also known as Blackbeard's Castle, is one of five National Historic Landmarks in the U.S. Virgin Islands.

-Another common landmark for vacationers is Bluebeard's Castle.
+Another landmark worth visiting is Bluebeard's Castle.
 It is Charlotte Amalie, in northern the USVI.
 Named for an infamous pirate, Bluebeard's Castle was built in 1689 by the Danes as a fortress.
 Now, the castle stands on the property of a time share resort of the same name, as a landmark with little use outside of its historic beauty and majesty.

 Fort Shipley Ruins: Built during the British Occupation, Fort Shirley was meant to fortify the harbour and secure British Naval Supremacy.
 However, in time the fort would find itself slowly crumbling and forgotten.